bushbaby/BsbDoctrineTranslator/README.md

 WARNING! very much work in progress - do not use in production!

-Set of tools to manage translation from a database.
+Set of tools to manage translation from a doctrine database.

 ## Installation